-Fractional HR Leadership · APAC & EMEA
+Fractional HR Leadership · diagnostics · advisory · APAC, EMEA & GCC

 When growth outpaces structure, the organisation starts to strain.

-When outpaces structure
+When growth outpaces structure

 Growth creates complexity that structure hasn’t caught up with.